UK-flagged tanker leaves Iranian port after being held for months

 Iran's Revolutionary Guards forces captured the ship in the Strait of Hormuz in July amid increasing hostility between Tehran and the West.
 Twenty-three crew members -- none of them British -- were on board.

+UK Foreign Secretary Dominic Raab reiterated criticism of Iran on Friday, saying that the ship's detainment was "part of a pattern of attempts to disrupt freedom of navigation."

+In a statement, Raab again said Iran "unlawfully" seized the ship in July.
+"We are working with our international partners to protect shipping and uphold the international rule of law," the statement also said.

-But in recent weeks, London and Tehran have intensified talks.
+In recent weeks, London and Tehran have intensified talks.
 On Tuesday, UK Prime Minister Boris Johnson met Iranian President Hassan Rouhani on the sidelines of the United Nations General Assembly.

 Johnson called for the immediate release of Nazanin Zaghari Ratcliffe and other dual nationals imprisoned in Iran, according to a Downing Street spokesperson.